hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 possible combination on a segment by segment basis, based on a set of principles which aim to choose the most parsimonious solution for the fit.

 The specific scoring principles applied are the following:
 1. **Penalise sub-clonality**:   The major and minor allele of each segment should be close to an integer ploidy for clonal solutions.
 Due to sampling noise, small deviations from integer ploidies will be observed even, but larger deviations require subclonal features and are penalised.
-2. **Penalise higher ploidy solutions**:  Higher ploidies have more degenerate fits but are less biologically plausible and are given an event penalty.
+2. **Penalise solutions which deviate from diploid heterozygous copy number**:  Loss of heterozygosity or loss of gain of chromosomal segments requires assumptions additional biological complexity, with the complexity increasing for larger deviations from diploid.
+PURPLE uses an event penalty to explicitly penalise deviations from diploid heterozygous copy number
-3. **Penalise solutions with implausible somatic SNV ploidies**: SNVs in principle occur on only one chromatid and should not be found on both alleles.
-Therefore we penalise solutions where SNV ploidies exceed the major allele copy number.
+3. **Penalise solutions with implausible somatic SNV copy numbers**: SNVs in principle occur on only one chromatid and should not be found on both alleles.
+Therefore we penalise solutions where SNV copy numbers exceed the major allele copy number.
 4. **Weigh segments by count of BAF observations**: Segments are weighted by the count of BAF observations which is treated as a proxy for confidence of BAF and read depth ratio inputs.
 5. **Place more weight on segments with higher observed BAF**: segments with lower observed BAFs have more degenerate fits and are weighted less in the fit